The WiFCERM Committee

 Environment Agency

-I’ve worked in the FCERM sector since 2011, and joined the WiFCERM Committee in 2019.
-I co-lead the successful WiFCERM group mentoring programme alongside Amy Shaw and Angela Barber.
+Kathryn has worked in the FCERM sector since 2011, and joined the WiFCERM Committee in 2019, alongside co-leading the successful WiFCERM group mentoring programme.

 Environment Agency